anujpatidar3/resume-builder/README.md

 ## Technologies Used
-* [HTML](https://devdocs.io/html/): It is used to structure a web page and its content.
-For example, content could be structured within a set of paragraphs, a list of bulleted points, or using images and data tables.
+* [HTML](https://devdocs.io/html/): It is the code that is used to structure a web page and its content.
-* [CSS](https://devdocs.io/css/): It is a style sheet language which is used to describe the look and formatting of a document written in markup language.
+* [CSS](https://devdocs.io/css/): It is a style sheet language used for describing the presentation of a document written in a markup language such as HTML.
-* [React.Js](https://github.com/reactjs/reactjs.org "Reactjs") : It's a front end library used for handling the view layer for web applications.
+* [React.Js](https://github.com/reactjs/reactjs.org "Reactjs") : It makes it painless to create interactive UIs.
+Design simple views for each state in your application, and React will efficiently update and render just the right components when your data changes.
-* [Node.Js](https://github.com/nodejs/node "NodeJs"): It is primarily used for non-blocking, event-driven servers, due to its single-threaded nature.
+* [Node.Js](https://github.com/nodejs/node "NodeJs"): It is an open-source, cross-platform, back-end JavaScript runtime environment that runs on the V8 engine and executes JavaScript code outside a web browser.
-* [Express.Js](https://expressjs.com/en/5x/api.html): Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
+* [Express.Js](https://expressjs.com/en/5x/api.html): It is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
-* [MongoDB](https://docs.mongodb.com/ "MongoDB"): MongoDB is a database tool that can manage document-oriented information, store or retrieve information.
+* [MongoDB](https://docs.mongodb.com/ "MongoDB"): It is a document database with the scalability and flexibility that you want with the querying and indexing that you need
-* [Redux](https://github.com/reduxjs/redux "Redux"): Redux is the root file which is responsible for the creation of store and rendering our react app component.
+* [Redux](https://github.com/reduxjs/redux "Redux"): It helps us to write applications that behave consistently, run in different environments (client, server, and native), and are easy to test.
-* [Javascript](https://devdocs.io/javascript/): JavaScript is a text-based programming language used both on the client-side and server-side that allows you to make web pages interactive.
+* [Javascript](https://devdocs.io/javascript/): It is a text-based programming language used both on the client-side and server-side that allows you to make web pages interactive.

 # Team Members